 Up until the digital revolution, the primary focus of security teams was mostly availability, some access, and pieces of accuracy and agility.

 However, what happens in the event of a data breach?
 No servers go down, business is not interrupted, yet stocks tank and bottom lines are slashed.
-This is the power of reputational risk and why risk quantification in the digital age is so difficult.
-It has fallen on the information security company to define the risks associated with a company when customers lose faith in a company’s ability to protect their information.
+This is the power of reputational risk and why risk quantification and risk management in the digital age is so difficult.
+It has fallen on the information security organization to define the risk scenarios associated with a company when customers lose faith in a company’s ability to protect their information.

-While the need for concrete risk quantification has emerged, the landscape of frameworks to quantify risk is still fragmented.
+While the need for concrete risk quantification has emerged, the landscape of risk assessment frameworks to quantify risk is still fragmented.
+It should be noted here that especially today, CISO’s and information security teams need to prioritize meaningful measurements over complexity or perceived value when it comes to a cyber risk management program.
 We’ll take a look at the most popular frameworks to date for risk quantification:

 NIST SP 800-30: Originally published in 2002 and updated in 2012, NIST Special Publication 800-30 or NIST Risk Management Framework is built alongside the gold-standard NIST Cybersecurity Framework as a means to view an organization's security threats through a risk-based lens.
 The limitations of the NIST RMF is the revision process - the revised version published in 2012 is designed for a risk assessment.
 While that lends itself to risk quantification, it does not directly determine the probability of risks in a fully objective manner.